top of page

 The famous Pentecostal giant, T. F. Tenney, was the guest speaker.
 As he railed about the need for holiness codes for the church, he shouted a line I will never forget.
 Talking about Christians smoking cigarettes, screaming at the top of his lungs, he proclaimed, “If they are smokin’ now, they will be smokin’ later!”
 The whole crowd was energetically and excitedly cheering and yelling, “Amen!
 Praise God!
 Praise the Lord!!”
 It was as if time stood still.
 I just started weeping.
 With tears down my face, I thought to myself, “How could these people celebrate and jump up for joy that fellow brothers and sisters who smoke cigarettes will be going to Hell and be tortured for eternity?”
 The dissonance in that moment was something I never forgot.
 And, it was in that precise moment I knew that whatever was going on here, was not of love, and was a tribe I could never call home again.
 In that day, the seeds of deconstruction were sown.1

 Mark’s experience is not an isolated one.
-We’ve spoken with dozens of Christians who tell similar stories.
+I've spoken with dozens of Christians who tell similar stories.
 And for them, their experiences also sowed “the seeds of deconstruction.”
 It’s not always a harsh version of Christianity that pushes believers out of the faith.
 For some, it’s the relationship between the church and politics.
 Sadly, some Christians, on both sides of the political aisle, have sold Jesus out for raw political power.
 Others have become disillusioned because of an authoritarian leadership style that was spiritually abusive.
 Recently some of evangelicalism’s most well-known leaders have been removed from their roles in ministry over allegations of spiritual abuse.2 Without question there are toxic expressions of the faith that need to be deconstructed, and doing so can result in a healthier and more biblical faith.

 2. A Genuine Faith